FuzzyNum/docs/content/ai/concepts/neural-networks/terms/learning-rate-schedule/learning-rate-schedule.md

 ## Review: What are Learning Rates?

 - Learning Rates are mathematical constants chosen as hyperparameters for your neural network.
-Learning Rates scale the difference between Expected and Predicted outcomes as determined by the optimization algorithm, thus directly impacting the process of backpropagation.
+Learning Rates scale the difference between Expected and Predicted outcomes as determined by the optimization algorithm, thus directly impacting the process of [Backpropagation](https://www.codecademy.com/resources/docs/ai/neural-networks/backpropagation).

 - Higher Learning Rates will cause your neural network to make larger adjustments, which can be more time-efficient but tend to be volatile and unpredictable.
 This will cause the predictions of your network to oscillate without converging to the desired maxima or minima of the optimization problem.